heartcombo/devise/README.md

 https://github.com/plataformatec/devise/wiki/Bug-reports

 If you found a security bug, do *NOT* use the GitHub issue tracker.
-Send an email to the maintainers listed at the bottom of the README.
+Send an email to opensource@plataformatec.com.br.

 ### Mailing list